 What can you expect to find at the Vanves flea market?

-The Vanves flea market looks more like an English car boot sale than the expensive markets near the Porte de Clignancourt, although most traders are professionals.
+The Vanves flea market looks more like an English car boot sale than the expensive antique markets near the Porte de Clignancourt, although most traders are professionals.
 There’s a good range of knick-knacks, some paper items and books (although the nearby Georges Brassens book market is the place to go for books), and a fair amount of French vintage clothing (19th century, 1910s – 1940s).
 The Vanves flea market also overflows with old postcard and photographs, paintings, vintage scarves, old keys, plates, silverware, jewelry, glassware, books, frames, tins, clothes from hundreds of years ago, furniture…

 Pros of the Vanves Flea Market